pbnl/ScoTooBo/README.md

 You can edit the configuration by setting the environment variables in the `docker-compose.yml` file.
 If you don't scotoobo will fallback to test related default values.

+After you started the app for the first time go into the container by executing: `sudo docker exec -it pbnldocker_php_1 bash`.
+Replace `pbnldocker_php_1` with the name of the container.
+Then go into the app directory and execute `php bin/console doctrine:schema:update --force` to create/update the sql database.

+If you want to clear, warm up the cache and create the assets execute `export SYMFONY_ENV=prod && export APP_ENV=prod && composer run-script post-install-cmd --no-interaction --no-dev` in the same directory to do this for an productive environment.

+Thats it.
+Now you have a working scotoobo installation.

 We used some nice libs for our work:
 * Bootstrap https://getbootstrap.com/